nod-ai/pytorch/ZoomNotes.md

 because, despite their datatypes being equal, the PU1 dispatch key is a mismatch with the CPU dispatch key of the `FloatTensor` class.
 These tensor types are deprecated anyways, and the rest of the test works so we can just ignore - if we want to we can add a `torch.zoom.FloatTensor` (though this is a deprecated design pattern and likely frowned upon).
 The real correct thing to do is to refactor the instance check.
 See `python_tensor.cpp:Tensor_instancecheck`

+For now, I've added a Macro in `Allocator.h` that registers a functor that retrieves the `ZoomCachingAllocator` for us since we're currently implemented as an external backend (e.g. using PU1 dispatch key).
+Once, we're in the main repo we can replace it with the proper logic when retrieving the allocator for the Zoom backend.